June 26, 2021

 - Monitor Staff-Child Ratios.
 Parents enter the expected pickup time when they drop their kids.
 The system predicts the expected attendance throughout the day and projects the staff-child ratio, which principals and admin staff can access at any time.
 Schools can meet regulatory requirements and identify staffing shortages and excesses and take immediate actions.
 Saves time for principals, teachers, and admin staff.

 - File Incident Reports.
 Teachers can send digital incident reports to parents with photographs and videos.
 Parents can then acknowledge picking up their child in the condition mentioned in the report.
-All the records are stored digitally.
+All records are stored digitally.
 Saves time for teachers.

 - Manage Parental Permissions.
 Centers can easily manage parent permissions by creating consent forms on the platform and sending it to all involved.
 Parents also receive automated reminders until they reply to the permission request.
 Saves time for teachers and admin staff – no repetitive emails or calls.